 The 2000s: A Fully Digital Financial World

-By the early 2000s, financial digital markets were in full swing.
+By the early 2000s, financial digital marketing were in full swing.
 Trading floors were getting quieter.
 Screens took over.

 But it wasn’t just about stocks anymore.